Farke signs four-year extension with Norwich

 Relegation followed in 2020, but the 44-year-old led his side to an immediate return at the first time of asking as Norwich collected 97 points on their way to the Championship title last campaign, the second time of being crowned champions under Farke.

 "I'm absolutely over the moon and feel pretty emotional in such a moment.
-I'm unbelievably grateful for all of the trust and support," Farke said.
+I'm unbelievably grateful for all of the trust and support," Farke told the club's media on Wednesday.

 "It is a pleasure to be allowed to continue to work on this level with such a special club and our unbelievable owners, Delia and Michael."